aearl16/aearl16.github.io/index.md

  The repo with the assignment can be found here: [HW3 Repo](https://github.com/aearl16/CS460_HW3) Link to the HW3 description page: [HW3 GH Page](src/hw3.md)

+##Homework 4

+Homwork 4 was an introduction to MVC and Razor.
+I found MVC a little difficult to understand especially without models.
+The interactions between peices seemed a little strange.
+There is definetly a great deal of functionality in MVC vs other frameworks I have worked with.

+The repo with the assignment can be found here: [HW4 Repo](https://github.com/aearl16/CS460_HW4) Link to the HW4 description page: [HW4 GH Page](src/hw4.md)

  ----